ecssiah/libgdx-and-jruby/README.md

       ...

 Notice how neither :left or :right were ever declared before this in the class.
 It doesn't matter to Ruby. @contacts is the number of objects the player's foot sensor is touching.
-If the player is facing left or right and their feet are not contacting the ground then the frame is set for the correct jump animation by checking if @contacts == 0.
+If the player is facing left or right and their feet are not contacting the ground then the player is assumeed to be jumping by checking if @contacts == 0.
+If you aren't touching the ground then you're jumping.
 How @contacts is determined will come a little later.

 Player.rb updateMovement: